 ECM enables United Way to track behavior change.
-According to Nicole Harden, Director, Regional Learning and Partnerships at United Way, “We are able to track all of the services that folks are being referred to or that they are receiving when they are working with our centers.”
+According to Nicole Harden, VP of Economic Success at United Way, “We are able to track all of the services that folks are being referred to or that they are receiving when they are working with our centers.”

 ECM puts key client information and tracking in the hands of client coordinators and financial coaches, making it simple for them to ensure all clients get the help they need, whether in the form of public benefits, counseling, housing, employment, financial aid, or other areas.

 ECM enables United Way to meet its funder reporting requirements, effortlessly produce end-of-year reports, and generate reports to support new grant applications.
 Chad explains, “We can easily customize our ECM software to make sure our reports are already tracking information that we have to include in our grant applications and end-of-year reports, making our job much easier.”

 ECM and United Way – A True Partnership

 United Way has also appreciated the service offered by ECM and the team behind ECM’s knowledge, passion, and expertise in supporting human services organizations.